Committee on Professional Ethics

 On Nov.
 9, 2018, the Washington Supreme Court ordered publication on Dec.
 4, 2018, suggested amendments to RPC 5.5, 7.1, 7.2, 7.3 ,7.4, and 7.5. for comment.
 The comment period expires on April 30, 2019.
 See the Court's website for more information.

 On November 2017, the Washington Supreme Court published for comment suggested amendments to 4.2.
 The comment period expired April 30, 2018.
+On May 7, 2019, the Court declined to adopt the proposed amendment.

 Adopted Amendments to Rules of Professional Conduct